Secure Summation via Subset Sums: A New Primitive for Privacy-Preserving Distributed Machine Learning: Introduction

-\xhdr{Contributions: SecGD} In this paper we propose Secret Gradient Descent (SecGD), a method that allows for training arbitrary ML models via gradient\hyp based methods on distributed data.
-It provides a fairly strong privacy guarantee with very small trust assumptions and can be extended to provide differential privacy with very small noise addition.
-In standard distributed gradient descent, clients compute the gradient of the loss function on their local datasets in each step and send these gradients back to a central server for summation.
-The main idea of SecGD is to let clients add noise to their gradients prior to sending them in a way that makes them lose any information about the original gradients, thereby making them useless for the extraction of sensitive information about a client's dataset.
-Their usefulness for model training is restored in a second step, where the negative value of the noise is sent to the server through an anonymization network such as Tor \cite{syverson2004tor}.
-Adding this negative noise to the sum of the noisy gradients yields the sum of the original gradients.
-However, no single local gradient can be recovered, because in the anonymization network the noise vectors of all clients are mixed, making them unlinkable to a specific noisy local gradient.
+\xhdr{Contributions: S5} In this paper we propose Secure Summation via Subset Sums (S5), a method that allows for computing sums of vectors in a setting with a central server and distributed data.
+It belongs to the group of approaches that do not compromise summation accuracy but instead increase communication to provide a computational privacy guarantee.
+Our guarantee holds both against a malicious server and against malicious clients.
+As opposed to previous methods, S5 does not require peer\hyp to\hyp peer connections between clients, and the only trust assumptions are the existence of two honest clients and a mix network (mixnet) \cite{chaum1981untraceable} such as Tor \cite{syverson2004tor}.
+The main ideas of S5 are not new; our contribution is their specific combination and the proof that this combination yields a computational privacy guarantee.
+S5 lets clients add noise vectors to their summands prior to sending them, in a way that removes all information about the original summands, thereby making the summands useless for the extraction of sensitive information about a client.
+The summands' usefulness for downstream tasks is restored in a second step, where the negative value of the noise is sent to the server through a mixnet.
+Adding this negative noise to the sum of the noisy summands yields the sum of the original summands.
+However, no single local summand can be recovered, because in the mixnet the noise vectors of all clients are shuffled.
+This turns the task of linking a noise vector to a specific noisy summand into a computationally infeasible instance of the subset sum problem, which turns the task of breaking privacy into a computationally hard problem. \Figref{fig:protocol} provides an overview of S5.